e1ha/Pomodoro-Webapp/admin/meetings/standup-meetings/week9/wednesday.md

 ## <span style="color: red;">Farheen A.</span>

 ### What did you work on yesterday?
--created discussion slides
+- created discussion slides

 ### What are your blockers?
--not sure if group has to attend discussion, contacted sasya and she said no
+- not sure if group has to attend discussion, contacted sasya and she said no

 ### What will you work on today?
--Attended disucssion for group
+- Attended disucssion for group

 ### How close are we to hitting our sprint goals?
 - We need to write a lot more tests!